UPDATED For 2020!

 Why Are Free VPNs Bad?

-Let me be very clear: If you use Kodi for anything but streaming your own stuff from your own hard drive, then you need to use a VPN.
+Let me be very clear: If you use Kodi for anything but streaming your own content from your own hard drive, you need to use a VPN.

 Personally, I think that CyberGhost is the best VPN to use with Kodi.
 Is it right for you?
 Maybe.
 Maybe not.
 I recommend trying it out for yourself.

 The important thing to take away from this article is that you need to use a VPN to keep yourself safe while streaming.
-You may think you have little of value on your TV box, but it stores more of your personal data than you imagine.
-Also, if your ISP sees that you stream frequently, they are likely to start increasing your internet prices.
+You may think you have little value in your TV box, but it stores more of your personal data than you imagine.

 So Tim, if I have a router provided by my ISP – who is also my cable provider, no doubt the “rented” router from them will prevent me from installing VPN software.
 Do you recommend putting my own router in front of it, or does that defeat the whole purpose of the VPN?